Contact Us

 The best 7 Hiking Trails in South America

-Here we have made a list of what we consider to be the 7 best Hiking trails in South America.
+Here is a list of what we consider to be the 7 best Hiking trails in South America.
 Each trek is unique and filled with a range of biodiverse landscapes.
-Ranging from natural, cultural or archaeological, one of the main reasons many visitors return to Peru time and time again is because there is always something new.
-Whether it’s the quirky Latin American spirit or captivating traditional cultures, incredible archeological sites, or delicious cuisine, it’s all too easy to get caught up in this colorful continent and its people.
+Ranging from natural, cultural or archaeological, one of the main reasons many visitors return to Peru.
+Visit time and time again as there is always something new.
+See the quirky Latin American spirit or captivating traditional cultures, incredible archeological sites, or delicious cuisine.
+Get caught up in this colorful continent and its people.

-Beautiful valleys and dramatic mountains, river gorges and forest trails, high mountain passes and remote roads unite ancient ruins, rural communities and natural wonders in every corner of the continent.
-Here are our 7 favorite hiking trails in South America to inspire you before you book your tour.
+Beautiful valleys and dramatic mountains, river gorges and forest trails.
+Also high mountain passes and remote roads unite ancient ruins, rural communities and natural wonders in every corner of the continent.
+Here are our 7 favorite hiking trails in South America to inspire you.

-The Inca Trail to Machu Pichu in Peru
+The Inca Trail to Machu Picchu in Peru

-There is no evidence that the Spanish ever found what’s now known as the Lost City.
-The Inca Trail to Machu Picchu in Peru is largely untouched since those times, meaning you’ll be treading on the same stone steps as the Inca who travelled to the Citadel over 600 years before.
+As there is no evidence that the Spanish ever found what’s now known as the Lost City.
+The Inca Trail to Machu Picchu remains largely untouched since those times.
+Be treading on the same stone steps as the Inca who travelled to the Citadel over 600 years before.

-The Classic Inca Trail is a 4- or 5-day hike that takes you deep into Peru’s Sacred Valley, beginning beside the Urubamba River and first trekking through a scented pine forest, before gradually opening out into the proper valley.
-Along the way, you will pass beguiling Inca ruins like Llactapata and Winayhuayna, conquer high mountain passes that take you 4,200m/13,779ft above sea level, and walk through cloud forest from one spectacular camp site to the next.
-The climax comes on the final day when, having hiked overnight to Inti Punku, the Sun Gate, you’ll see the sun rise over Machu Picchu from your hilltop perch and watch as the mist clears, revealing the Citadel below.
-A spine-tingling finale to your bewildering tour.
+The Classic Inca Trail is a 4- or 5-day hike that takes you deep into Peru’s Sacred Valley.
+Beginning beside the Urubamba River and first trekking through a scented pine forest, gradually reach the proper valley.
+Along the way, pass beguiling Inca ruins like Llactapata and Winayhuayna.
+Conquer high mountain passes that take you 4,200m/13,779ft above sea level.
+Walk through cloud forests from one spectacular camp site to the next.
+The climax comes on the final day when, having hiked early in the morning to Inti Punku, the Sun Gate, you’ll see the sun rise over Machu Picchu from your hilltop position.
+Watch as the mist clears, revealing the Citadel below.
+A spine-tingling finale to your unforgetable tour.

 The Salkantay Trek to Machu Picchu in Peru

-Looking for a luxurious alternative to the Classic Inca Trail?
-Chose the Salkantay Trek to the Lost City instead!
-This Sacred Valley hike not only takes you on a meandering, lesser-visited route to Machu Picchu, but you’ll stay in wonderful mountain lodges along the way, too.
+Looking for an alternative to the Classic Inca Trail?
+Chose the Salkantay Trek to the Lost City instead.
 The Salkantay Trek begins with a scenic hike up to Salkantay Lodge, perfectly nestled as it is under the shroud of imposing Sacred Valley mountains.
-It’s a suitably atmospheric place to start, with the lodge itself bedecked in traditional Peruvian fabrics and decor, with exquisite exposed beams and stonework, before the remaining Salkantay Trail takes you around beautiful Lake Humantay and the Salkantay Pass.
+It’s a suitably atmospheric place to start, with the lodge itself decorated in traditional Peruvian fabrics and decor, with exquisite exposed beams and stonework.
+The remaining Salkantay Trail takes you around beautiful Lake Humantay and the Salkantay Pass.

 This is where the route gets a little more challenging.
-All efforts are, however, rewarded with fantastic views and enchanting scenery – from coffee plantations to cloud forests, and those boutique lodges to look forward to at the end of each day.
+All efforts are rewarded with fantastic views and enchanting scenery – from coffee plantations to cloud forests.
 It’s a 5-day hike, culminating at Machu Picchu, the ultimate end to a unique Peruvian adventure.

 El Chalten Hike in Argentina